What is the Re-Train Your Brain study about?

 - The anxiety program will focus on changing participants’ interpretation bias

-We will merge these two types of programs into a hybrid intervention for young Australians aged 18-25 years who experience both anxiety and problematic drinking.
+Based on feedback from health professionals and young people with lived experience of anxiety and drinking problems, we merged these two types of programs into a hybrid intervention for young Australians aged 18-30 years who experience both of these conditions.
 The program will be added as an adjunct to standard in-clinic treatments and will be delivered via the internet to increase convenience and flexibility.

 How can the Re-Train Your Brain program help?

 The Re-Train Your Brain program is designed to help with anxiety and drinking.
 It is:

 By using a computer task that directly modifies unconscious tendencies and mental habits, we hope the Re-Train Your Brain program will give young people the mental strength and skills to manage anxiety and make it easier for young people to resist the temptation to drink alcohol, especially if they are using alcohol to manage anxiety.

 As part of this study, we expect the initial online survey and cognitive assessment will take up to 45-50 minutes (combined) to complete.
 You will receive a $30 e-gift voucher after completing both tasks.

 The brain training sessions will take 15-20 minutes per session, and they are to be completed twice per week for 5 weeks.
 In addition, all participants will be asked to complete a weekly 5-minute assessment of their anxiety and alcohol use, with a $5 Prezzee e-gift voucher per completion (10 total).
 An accumulated voucher will be paid at the end of the treatment period (maximum $50 voucher).
 The 6-week and 3-month follow-up surveys and cognitive games are also anticipated to take 45-50 minutes to complete at each time point.
 As a thank you for your time and involvement in our research, will provide you a $30 e-gift card for each of these follow-up time points after you complete both tasks.